Azure/azure-docs-sdk-java/docs-ref-services/latest/communication-messages-readme.md

 - [Apache Maven](https://maven.apache.org/download.cgi).
 - You must have an [Azure subscription][azure_sub] to use this package.
 - An existing Communication Services resource.
 If you need to create the resource, you can use the [Azure Portal][azure_portal], the [Azure PowerShell][azure_powershell], or the [Azure CLI][azure_cli].
-- See [how to register whatsapp business account & create a channel][register_whatsapp_business_account] for registering whatsapp channel to your Communication Services resource.
+- See [how to register whatsapp business account and create a channel][register_whatsapp_business_account] for registering whatsapp channel to your Communication Services resource.

 ### Adding the package to your product

 Please include the azure-sdk-bom to your project to take dependency on the General Availability (GA) version of the library.
 In the following snippet, replace the {bom_version_to_target} placeholder with the version number.
-To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/azure-communication-messages_1.1.1/sdk/boms/azure-sdk-bom/README.md).
+To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/azure-communication-messages_1.1.2/sdk/boms/azure-sdk-bom/README.md).

 ```xml
 <dependencyManagement>